railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 Company Financial Analysis
 ==========================

-You'll see here the analysis tools for your company's financial situation, in particular:
+You will see here the analysis tools for your company's financial situation, in particular:

-* management indicators,
+* Management Indicators

-* budgets,
+* Budgets

-* the accounting dashboard.
+* The Accounting Dashboard

 .. index:: indicators